-Companies looking for more customer-centric innovation strategies often land on one of two concepts: agile methodology or design thinking.
-Both of these strategies have similar philosophies: gathering feedback from customers and taking an iterative approach to design that will inspire ideas, help teams avoid mistakes, and result in better, faster, and more glorious products.
+Companies looking for customer-centered innovation strategies often land on one of two methods: Agile or design thinking.
+Both of these problem-solving strategies rely on a similar approach around gathering feedback from customers and conducting iterative design cycles.
+Both strategies also promise to inspire creativity, help teams avoid mistakes and generate better products, faster.
+So which one is right for you?

 What is Agile?